 Federated learning (FL) is a distributed learning paradigm where participants collaboratively train a global model by performing local training on their data and periodically sharing local updates with the server.
 The server, in turn, aggregates the local updates to obtain the global model, which is then transmitted to the participants for the next round of training \citep{mcmahan2017communication}.
 While FL preserves data confidentiality by avoiding collating participant data at the server, \textit{statistical heterogeneity} between local data distributions is a significant challenge in FL \citep{kairouz2021advances}.
 Several attempts have been made to tackle heterogeneity via federated optimization algorithms \citep{wang2019matcha, khaled2019first, li2019convergence, li2020federated, karimireddy2020scaffold,tupitsa2024federated,sadiev2022decentralized,beznosikov2021decentralized}, dropout \citep{horvath2021fjord, alam2022fedrolex}, and batch normalization \citep{li2021fedbn}.

 Consider the scenario where multiple hospitals collaborate to learn a medical image classification model that works across imaging modalities and organs, where the data from each hospital pertains to a different modality (e.g., histopathology, CT, X-ray, ultrasound, etc.) and/or organ (e.g., brain, kidney, colon, etc.).
-Most of the existing heterogeneous FL algorithms fail when there is such \textit{extreme} data heterogeneity among collaborating participants, especially when the model is learned from scratch (with random initialization).
-The main reason for this failure is the high degree of conflicts between the local updates during the initial collaboration rounds.
-While enforcing a strong regularization constraint on the local updates (\cite{li2020federated}) can partially alleviate this problem, it dramatically slows down local learning and hence, convergence speed.
+Most of the existing heterogeneous FL algorithms fail when there is such \textit{extreme} data heterogeneity among collaborating participants.
+The primary reason for this failure is the high degree of conflicts between the local updates and the inherent bias the algorithms introduce, often favoring one modality (dataset) over the others.
+While enforcing a strong regularization constraint on the local updates \cite{li2020federated} can partially alleviate this problem, it dramatically slows down local learning and hence, convergence speed.

 In this work, we explore an alternate approach to minimize the initial conflicts between heterogeneous participants by allowing participants in FL to initially train a partial subnetwork using only their local datasets.
 This warmup phase enables the participants to focus first on learning their local data well before engaging in broader collaboration.
-Thus, our proposed approach can be summarized as follows (see Figure \ref{fig: main-figure}).
-Initially, each participant uses a personalized binary mask tailored to their data distributions, allowing them to first learn their local data distributions and optimize their local (sparse) models.
+Thus, our proposed approach can be summarized as follows (see \Figref{fig: main-figure}).
+Initially, each participant uses a personalized binary mask, allowing them to first learn their local data distributions and optimize their local (sparse) models.
 During this warmup phase, participants transmit only their masked updates to the server, and this process continues for a certain number of collaboration rounds.
-At the end of the warmup phase, the participants switch to standard federated optimization methods for subsequent collaboration.
+At the end of the warmup phase, the participants switch to standard federated optimization for subsequent collaboration.
 Our contributions are as follows: